PUP Startup Script

 });Related Resources

-- PUP File Format - Learn about PUP file structure
+- PUP File Format - Understand PUP file structure

 - Command Line Parameters - --script parameter description